mayerprog/balance-manager-api/README.md

 - If you clone the project from GitHub, use the command `git clone https://github.com/mayerprog/balance-manager-api`
 - Install dependencies `yarn install`
 - Run `nodemon app.js` to run the server

+## Important onfiguration

+SQL configuration is located in init-db.sql file

 ## Tecnologies